Published 2025-11-08.

 - Manufacturers generally receive only 60-75% of the purchase price when sold through retailers.
 Distributors usually get 3-7%, and retailers get 8-15%.

 The following table shows vendors that provide remote GPU cloud services for AI/ML workloads for users in Canada.
 These are comparable to European-based instances offered by Scaleway and Hivenet.
-Some of the following datacenters support compliance (e.g., PIPEDA).
-Some vendors charge for egress, storage and other factors.
+Some of these datacentres support PIPEDA compliance.
+Some vendors charge for egress, storage and other factors; those costs are not discussed in this introductory article.
 Prices are in $CAD.

-Scaleway and HiveNet both offer compelling service offerings at attractive prices, but they do not have data centers in North America, which means latency would be a problem for Canadian users.
+Scaleway and HiveNet both offer compelling service offerings at attractive prices, but they do not have datacentres in North America, which means latency would be a problem for Canadian users.

 The table rows for each vendor are sorted by increasing GPU capability for LLMs.
 We can see that the NVIDIA L4 is a more economical choice than the NVIDIA A10, and it handles LLMs better.